|

 It Happened in 1925 . . .

-mae marsh Howard Johnson borrowed $500 and turned a patent-medicine store in Wollaston, Massachusetts into a restaurant.
-It was the start of a chain that grew and grew . . .
-Robert F. Kennedy was born . . .
-After seven years on Broadway in the Ziegfeld Follies, W.C.
-Fields went to Hollywood to star in Sally of the Sawdust for D.W.
-Griffith . . .
-Mae Marsh, who started with Griffith at $35-per-week and got up to $250,000-a-year with Samuel Goldwyn, quit the movies and didn't come back until the remake of Over the Hill in 1931.
-She would be forever remembered for Birth of a Nation (1915) and Intolerance (1916) . . .
-Louis (later "Satchmo") Armstrong switched from the clarinet to the trumpet . . . satchmo Houdini, the magician, was celebrating his twentieth year as a vaudeville headliner . . .
-In Since Lenin Died, author Max Eastman said that the Father of the Russian Revolution once had warned that Stalin would take too much power for himself if he were made his successor . . . miller huggins A Grand Jury in Philadelphia refused to vote any more indictments in liquor cases.
+A Grand Jury in Philadelphia refused to vote any more indictments in liquor cases.
 The court denounced the jurors and sent them home . . .
 Miller Huggins suspended Babe Ruth for misconduct, fined him $5,000 and sent him home from St. Louis in the middle of a road trip . . .
 The Methodist Board of Temperance, Prohibition and Public Morals charged that vaudeville acts and comic strips were being used to dispense wet propaganda in New York--"a foreign city, run by foreigners for foreigners and according to foreign ideas" . . .
-President Coolidge dreisergot himself a mechanical hobby horse to take exercise in the White House . . .
+President Coolidge got himself a mechanical hobby horse to take exercise in the White House . . .
 The first volume of Mein Kampf (My Struggle), dictated to cellmate Rudolf Hess by Adolf Hitler, came out in the fall.

 The Hero Dog . . .